-Professional choreographers active in various dance genres in these regions will support the children perform their ideas and bring attention to the cultural diversity found within the community.
-To see what kinds of expressions they will create through this project will certainly be one of the highlights for the general audience.
-Families and community members will also be able to see the progress the children make from the initial dance ideas to the final joint performance.
+Professional choreographers active in various dance genres in three regions of Tokyo will support the children perform their ideas and bring attention to the cultural diversity found within the community.

 April 2019: After-school Diversity Dance staff have started researching dance culture in each region.

-September 2019-March 2020: Around ten workshops to be held for children selected.
+September 2019-June 2021: Around ten workshops to be held for children selected.

 Many embassies from around the world can be found in Minato-city, a region where people from many nationalities co-exist.
 The workshops began at the “Minato-ku Azabu Kids-to-Teens Hall” from the end of November 2019.
 The children will be able to experience a wide range of dances, including traditional dances from around the world to modern styles as well.
 Kikunojo Onoe, the director of the dance creation, choreographs also new Kabuki dances as the head of Onoe Ryu Dance School.